Benefits of Membership

 - Two interactive maps of Idaho airstrips with current local PIREPS

-- Borrow-A-Bike Program: Convenient bike rentals at airstrips around the state
+- Borrow-A-Bike Program: Convenient bicycles at airstrips around the state

 - Stuck 'N Stay Airstrip Host Directory: When unforeseen circumstances leave you stranded, find help and a place to stay.